bbbradsmith/6502vdelay/README.md

 Each line of the results shows:
 * The input value in decimal
 * The input value in hexadecimal
-* The cycle difference between this test and the previous one
+* The cycle difference between this test and the previous input (input-1, not the previous result line)

 Any test where the difference was the same as the previous test is omitted, therefore we should see:
-* 1 line of the NULL test, giving a baseline cycle count.
+* 1 line for the NULL test, giving a baseline cycle count.
 (Any value is OK.)
 * 1 line for input 0 showing the minimum delay value.
 * 1 line for input 1 with a value of 0, indicating that the delay is always equal to the minimum whenever the input is less than it.
 * 1 line for the minimum delay + 1 with a value of 1, indicating that once the minimum is reached, each test is 1 more cycle than the preceding one.